Universal-Basic-Compute/serenissima/docs/architecture/building-system.md

   variant: "model"
 });

 // 4.
-When the user clicks to place the building const position = { x: 100, y: 0, z: 100 };
+When the citizen clicks to place the building const position = { x: 100, y: 0, z: 100 };
 buildingService.saveBuilding({
   type: "market-stall",